 - or play without flash here.

-You can listen to more of Conrad Storard and biologist Michael Quinlin talk about scropions in the Ask A Biologist podcast - Stringing Mystery.
+You can listen to more of Conrad Storad and biologist Michael Quinlin talk about scorpions in the Ask A Biologist podcast - Stringing Mystery.

-Credits: Death Stalker scorpion with cricket from http://deathstalkerscorpion.weebly.com/.
-Published under Creative Commons.
+Credits: Deathstalker scorpion with cricket from https://deathstalkerscorpion.weebly.com Published under Creative Commons.

 Christopher Putnam.
 (2009, December 23).
 Scorpion Mouth.
 ASU - Ask A Biologist.
 Retrieved March 27, 2023 from https://askabiologist.asu.edu/scorpion-jaw

 Christopher Putnam.
 "Scorpion Mouth".
 ASU - Ask A Biologist.
 23 December, 2009. https://askabiologist.asu.edu/scorpion-jaw

 Christopher Putnam.
 "Scorpion Mouth".
 ASU - Ask A Biologist.
 23 Dec 2009.
 ASU - Ask A Biologist, Web.
 27 Mar 2023. https://askabiologist.asu.edu/scorpion-jaw